-The Academic Year runs from September 16, 2013 through to June 30, 2014.
-Since courses are conducted in Italian and in English, an intensive Italian language course will be held during the summer of 2013.
+The Academic Year runs from September 14, 2016 through to June 30, 2017.
+Even if courses are in English, an intensive Italian language course will be held during the summer of 2016.
 Full-time attendance is required.
 Those who have successfully completed the programme of study will be awarded a Master's Degree in Energy and Environmental Management and Economics - MEDEA.

 For Italian candidates, admission to the Master programme requires:

-Italian candidates who will graduate by July 31, 2013 can apply.
-These candidates must indicate in the application form the vote of their degree before the thesis defense.
+Italian candidates who will graduate by July 31, 2016 can apply.

 For non Italian candidates, admission to the Master programme normally requires: